GP2020-Sierra/README/Azure.md

             }
             ```

-            (optionally updating the default deployment name and owner (which isn't publically displayed on the site, but is exposed via our API))
+            (optionally updating the default deployment name and owner (which isn't publicly displayed on the site, but is exposed via our API))

 5) Create an `SQL Server`.